sheryarkayani/crmdemo/README.md

 4. Type your changes
 5. Press `Enter` to save or `Escape` to cancel

-**Note**: In demo mode, changes are only saved locally and will be lost on page refresh.
+**Note**: In real-time mode, changes are only saved locally and will be lost on page refresh.

 ### **View-Specific Editing Locations**